ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

    ```

 #### 3. Launch the required applications
+- Create a `.env` file in the directory declaring the environmental variables.
+Paste the content of `Setup-env.example` for quick start.
 - Run the script `Launch.sh` inside the `Setup` folder to gat a list of all the applications and select the required applications and open their UI on your browser.
 - Check if all the containers are properly launched and connected to the required network
    ```bash